-Now you’re all wondering why the heck I’m talking about where I put my diaper packaging trash on a professional style blog.
-Next week, I’ll be spending the week talking about being a conscious consumer of fashion and style.
+In the rest of the series, I’ll discuss in more detail being a conscious consumer of fashion and style.
 This is an area in which I believe many of us have great excesses.
 That doesn’t make us bad people, but it can be one section of our lives in which we can have great impact when being just a bit more conscious about how we execute our fashion and style goals.

 And if you want more about sustainable living for families, be sure to sign up for the newsletter delivered right to your inbox.
 You’ll get plenty of new ideas about merging ethical and minimalist practices with mainstream family living.